Welcome!

 Anne & Labid

-USDA Organic: The grapes are grown without the use of synthetic fertilizers, and all ingredients going into these wines, which includes yeast, must be certified organic.
+The grapes are grown without the use of synthetic fertilizers, and all ingredients going into these wines, which includes yeast, must be certified organic.
 No sulfites may be added to these wines, naturally occurring sulfites are permitted.
 Only these wines may display the USDA organic seal.

 Agrochemicals emerged in the 19th century and began to gain acceptance.